KimSangYeon-DGU/Fire_Alarm_CCTV/README.md

 <b>9.
 System Test</b>

 <b>10.
-Communication between Raspberry Pi and Python server.
+Communication between Raspberry Pi and Python server. (currently working)

     - Should check if it is available for streaming images